Highlyhotgames/fast_txtgen/README.md

 	cd fast_txtgen && ./requirements

-(If you already have latest NVIDIA driver you can skip its installation by replacing ./requirements with ./req_basic on last line)
+If you already have latest NVIDIA driver installed and want to skip installation, run this line instead:

+	cd fast_txtgen && ./req_basic

 After reboot: